BradySkylight/eicr-schematron-validation/README.md

 To execute the validation process, which is the standard eICR validation against the APHL Schematron file use the `--validation` flag at the command prompt.
 The output for this process is still in the *_validation_report.svrl format.

-~~**NOTEThere is more work to do to translate the report.svrl file(s) into the proper XML format that TTC expects from APHL Schematron Error Output.
-However, for now this process pathway can suffice as a eicr validation tool to ensure the eicr in question meets the goals of APHL.**~~
+_**NOTE: There is more work to do to translate the report.svrl file(s) into the proper XML format that TTC expects from APHL Schematron Error Output.
+However, for now this process pathway can suffice as a eicr validation tool to ensure the eicr in question meets the goals of APHL.**_

 ### AIMS Output Process